ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

  - These tests are deployed as a form of heartbeat or canary testing via github workflows.
  - These tests are also ran with each new code push within this repo, and are triggered [via a respitory dispatch event](.github/workflows/canaryapp.yml)

- *Note: Further details including the testing architecture that allows for then a continuosu dpeloyment and integartion of the react-adobe-embed component will be added.*
+ *Note: Further details including the testing architecture that allows for then a continuous dpeloyment and integartion of the react-adobe-embed component will be added.
+Please see the FAQs below*